Shopify/quilt/packages/dates/README.md

 ### `unapplyTimeZoneOffset`

-Takes in a date string and two optional time zone strings parameters.
-Returns a new date string with the offset between the time zones subtracted from it.
+Takes in a date object and two optional time zone string parameters.
+Returns a new date object with the offset between the time zones subtracted from it.

 ```ts
 import {unapplyTimeZoneOffset} from '@shopify/dates';